 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
-Complete?
-Offer food and beverages that are approved through the food and nutrition services department Work with FSMC to menu/offer food and beverage items that meet or exceed the requirements of the NSLP. and the gray of the same FSMC and Food and Nutrition department In progress, working with our New FSMC Utilization of smart snack exemption form for non-compliant or exempt foods being sold during the school day Availability of exempt fundraiser activity tracking document ensuring forms are uploaded per non-compliant fundraiser school SFA, students In Progress
+Complete? beverages that are Work with FSMC to menu/offer food and beverage items that meet or exceed the requirements of the NSLP.
+0 0 FSMC and Food and Nutrition department In progress, working with our New FSMC Utilization of smart snack exemption form for non-compliant or exempt foods being sold during the school day school year ensuring forms are uploaded per non-compliant fundraiser school SFA, students In Progress e Distribution of smart snack standards memo to staff to ensure they are aware of regulations school year accountability wellness activities accountabil · 1 Yes --- --- ------------- --------------------------------------- ------------- ----- -----

-ĺ

-Acknowledgement of Distribution of smart snack standards Beginning of Annual program Program NHA staff, parents and Yes

-smart snack standards memo to staff to ensure they are aware school year accountability wellness accountabil board

-of regulations • activities ity and food members/stakeholders

-and

-nutrition

-department